wso2/samples-is/b2b-sample/README.md

 **Guardio-Admin-App** is the application that provides administrative capabilities to administrators of **Guardio** customer/partner organizations.
-The provided administrative capabilities are managing users, assigning roles, configuring an identity provider for the organization, and customize the login flow of **Guardio-Business-App** business application for your organization.
+The provided administrative capabilities are managing users, assigning roles, configuring an identity provider for the organization, and customize the login flow of **Guardio-Business-App** business application for their respective organization.

 ## 2. Setting up